The Card of the Day: The Ten of Swords

 Ignoring fear is the same as running from it.
 It's still there.
 Lurking about as usual.
 Often the thing we fear (horrible illnesses, death, poverty, loss) is a distraction from going deeper and listening to our inner spirit.
-Spirit does not want suffering for you.
+Spirit/God/the Universe/our Higher Power does not want suffering for us.
 But the only way to be free from needless suffering is to surrender.
-You aren't surrendering to fear, you are surrendering the fear.
-Surrender to feeling the fear and then letting it go.

-The Ten of Swords asks that you turn around, and face the fears coming from behind.
-Tell the fear, "I'm not running from you today."
-Give yourself five minutes to feel all the scary things fear is trying spook you with (illness, aloneness, poverty, loss, failure).
-Set a timer.
+Today, if fear comes from behind, turn around and face it.
+Tell it, "I'm not running from you today."
+Give yourself five minutes to feel all the scary things fear is trying spook you with.
+Set your phone timer.
 When the alarm goes off, that's it.
-The fear doesn’t get any more of your energy today, it’s already taken five valuable minutes.
-Let go of amorphous fears and enjoy something about being alive at this moment.
+Surrender the fear.
+Let it go and enjoy something about being alive at this moment.
 Focus on the colors around you.
 Witness something beautiful.
 Fear is like the dog that chases the car.
 When the car stops, the dog doesn't know what to do.
-Fear thrives when you ruminate.
-Switch mental gears.
-Reach out to a trusted loved one.
-Speak your fear aloud.
-Sometimes speaking the fear to someone who supports you is the first step to truly letting it go.
-Take your fears out of the shadows and into the light.

 A wise teacher of mine, Nancy Retzlaff, used to have a saying on her dresser that she looked at every morning: